Exotelis/skydivemanifest/administration/README.md

 care of this, for example.

 If neither in the [.env](.env) nor the `localStorage` a default language is set, english will be the default.
-English will also be always the fallback language, if the configured default language couldn't be loaded or some string is not translated.
+English will also be the fallback language always, if the configured default language couldn't be loaded or some string is not translated.

 Note: The `localStorage.locale` has a higher priority than the `.env*` files.